 - Four courses (4 c.u.) in advanced literature, film, or culture.
 Course themes may include issues like globalization, diaspora, immigration, colonial or international encounters (e.g. COML 1190, COML 2180, COML 2401, COML 2931, COML 2950).
 Two of these courses (2 c.u.) should be taught in a language other than English.*

 * Exceptions may be considered for students with demonstrated proficiency in an African, Asian, or minor language in which literature courses are not often offered at Penn but in which supervision is available in the form of an Independent Study.

 Minimum requirement: 15 c.u.'s

-Honors majors must write a Senior Thesis in comparative literature and/or literary and cultural theory under the guidance of a faculty member.
+Honors majors must write a thesis in comparative literature, cinema, and/or literary and cultural theory under the guidance of a faculty member.
 They should have a cumulative GPA of 3.6 or higher within the major.

-Students must be nominated by a faculty member willing to serve as a Thesis Advisor.
-Students are expected to enroll in COML 499 (thesis preparation) in the Fall and, if the thesis meets the required standard for honors (an A grade), students continue to COML 498 in the Spring.
+Students must identify a faculty member willing to serve as a thesis advisor.
+Students are expected to enroll in COML 4999 (thesis preparation) in the Fall and COML 4998 in the Spring.

 Departments and Programs

 in which courses for COML can be taken: